 "You lost focus," Athos scolded, nearly yelling, "you let him get too close!"

-There were thin scrapes to his torso which made thin lines of blood through the white nightshirt D'Artagnan was wearing, and his cheek was bleeding freely.
+D'Artagnan made no response at first, which made Athos say darkly, "were you listening to me, boy?"
+The young country boy nodded, head lolling a little.
+There were thin scrapes to D'Artagnan's torso which made thin lines of blood through the white nightshirt D'Artagnan was wearing, and his cheek was bleeding freely.

 "He'll be the death of me," Athos muttered, "the idiot child."
 D'Artagnan was overconfident and cocky, carefree and headstrong, always looking for a fight to entertain him and an adventure to go on.
 It annoyed Athos to no end that, seemingly, with almost every mission they went on, D'Artagnan ended up damaged in some sort of way, shape or form.

-"Strip."
-Athos said curtly.
+"Strip," Athos said curtly.

+"Take off your shirt, boy!"
+D'Artagnan did as told, but Athos caught the little winces and curses that flew freely from his mouth as he slowly and carefully removed his shirt.
 Athos knew D'Artagnan had fine muscles and was skinny as most children were, but he couldn't help but notice that D'Artagnan's ribs poked out a bit too much, his collarbone a bit too pronounced.